 Prostate cancer occurs in a man’s prostate.
-The prostate is located below the bladder in front of the rectum and surrounds the upper part of the urethra.
+The prostate lies below the bladder in front of the rectum and surrounds the upper part of the urethra.
 The prostate regulates bladder control and produces the seminal fluid that nourishes and transports sperm.
 Prostate cancer usually grows slowly and initially remains confined to the prostate gland.
 It usually affects men above the age of 50 and all men are at risk for prostate cancer.
-However, some men are at an increased risk for prostate cancer.
+However, some men are at an increased risk of prostate cancer.

 - Race: Research shows that African American men are approximately 70 % more likely to develop prostate cancer in their lifetime than Caucasian or Hispanic men.

 - Age: With age, the risk of developing prostate cancer increases.
 Research suggests 1 in 15 men in their 60s will develop prostate cancer.

 - Family history: Men with close family relatives such as a father or brother, who has or had prostate cancer are twice as likely to develop the disease.

 - Diet: A diet high in saturated fat and preserved food has shown to increase the risk.